Markquis Nowell

-Markquis Morris Nowell (born December 25, 1999) is an American professional basketball player for Baskonia of the Spanish Liga ACB and the EuroLeague.
+Markquis Morris Nowell (born December 25, 1999) is an American professional basketball player.
+He has appeared in a National Basketball Association game for the 2023–24 Toronto Raptors.
 He played college basketball for the Kansas State Wildcats, and previously the Little Rock Trojans.
+In high school he played at St. Anthony High School, Bishop Loughlin Memorial High School and The Patrick School.

+In 2020, he was first-team All-Sun Belt.
 He holds the Division I NCAA Tournament single-game assists record, with 19 vs. Michigan State in the 2023 Sweet Sixteen.
+He won the 2023 Bob Cousy Award.
+In 2023, he was first-team All-Big 12 and was a third-team 2023 NCAA Men's Basketball All-American.

 High school career

 Nowell began his high school career at St. Anthony High School in Jersey City, New Jersey, under Hall Of Fame Coach Bob Hurley Sr. After receiving minimum playing time after his freshman year he decided to transfer schools to Bishop Loughlin Memorial High School for his sophomore and junior year, playing alongside Julian and Justin Champagnie.
 Nowell averaged 19.9 points and 8.1 assists per game as a junior.
 He transferred to The Patrick School for his senior season and averaged 10.9 points per game despite missing a month with injuries.
 He received no Division 1 offers out of high school before getting a look from Little Rock.